-Finnish comms technology provider Nokia is extending its partnership with French mobile operator IIiad Group to roll out 5G networks across France and Italy, and has been selected by Telecom Argentina to help enable new enterprise internet-of-things (IoT) services in the country.
+In a burst of 5G-related activity across multiple territories, Finnish comms technology provider Nokia is extending its partnership with French mobile operator IIiad Group to roll out 5G networks across France and Italy and has been selected by Telecom Argentina to help enable new enterprise IoT services.

-The 5G deal will focus on network modernisation and 5G introduction in France and 5G introduction in Italy, making the technology available to 17 million IIiad subscribers across both countries.
+Across France and Italy Nokia will roll out 5G networks for operator Iliad Group.
+The 5G deal will focus on network modernisation and 5G introduction in France and 5G introduction in Italy making 5G available to 17 million IIiad subscribers across both countries.

-Thomas Reynaud, CEO of the IIiad Group, said: “We want to offer our customers the best possible 5G experience and that is why we have chosen to strengthen and accelerate our relationship with Nokia as we enter the 5G era.
-Nokia’s innovative 5G technologies and solutions will enable us to launch quickly and efficiently, delivering a superior network performance while also securing us against future challenges.”
+Commenting on the deployment, Thomas Reynaud, IIiad Group’s CEO, said: “We want to offer our customers the best possible 5G experience and that is why we have chosen to strengthen and accelerate our relationship with Nokia as we enter the 5G era.
+Nokia’s innovative 5G technologies and solutions will enable us to launch quickly and efficiently, delivering a superior network performance whilst also securing us against future challenges.”

-Tommi Uitto, president of mobile networks at Nokia, added: “We are delighted to continue our long-standing relationship with IIiad to roll out 5G networks across France and Italy and build out a world-class network for businesses and consumers alike.
+Added Tommi Uitto, president of mobile networks at Nokia: “We are delighted to continue our long-standing relationship with IIiad to roll out 5G networks across France and Italy and build out a world-class network for businesses and consumers alike.
 The radio technologies will give Iliad the flexibility to quickly and smoothly launch a future-proof 5G network."

-Across the Atlantic, Nokia has signed a contract with Telecom Argentina enabling it to offer IoT services to its enterprise customers in the country and across Latin America using Nokia Worldwide IoT Network Grid (WING).
-The virtualised WING infrastructure will be offered as a managed service, giving companies faster capability to launch IoT services that improve their customer experience.
+In its deal across the Atlantic, Nokia has signed a contract with Telecom Argentina allowing it to offer IoT services to its enterprise customers in the country and across Latin America using Nokia Worldwide IoT Network Grid (WING).
+The virtualised WING infrastructure will be offered as a managed service, allowing companies faster capability to launch IoT services that improve their customer experience.

-It is also intended to provide Telecom Argentina’s customers with strategic opportunities to ensure the implementation of suitable solutions to various industry verticals that seek IoT services in Argentina, with a fast time to market across industries including automotive, agriculture, utilities, finance and services.
+It is also intended to provide Telecom Argentina’s customers with strategic opportunities to ensure the implementation of suitable solutions to various industry verticals that seek IoT services in Argentina with a fast time to market across various industry verticals, including automotive, agriculture, utilities, finance and services.

-- Nokia reportedly instructed by Deutsche Telekom to improve products to be considered as Huawei replacement, but lands 5G RAN contract with Orange Slovakia.
+Finnish comms technology firm Nokia reportedly instructed by Deutsche Telekom to improve products to be considered as Huawei replacement, but lands 5G RAN contract with Orange Slovakia

-- Verizon opens first 5G-enabled facility outside home market to offer organisations a hub to develop, test and co-create 5G applications, hardware and experiences.
+Leading US communications provider Verizon opens first 5G-enabled facility outside home market to offer organisations a hub to develop, test and co-create 5G applications, hardware and experiences